 Figure 1.
 Concentrations of SRP versus date.
 All data are from the penstock depth at Wahweap and were taken from the Lake Powell historical water quality dataset (Vernieu, 2009).
 Note the change in analysis detection limit that occurred in 2001.

 The Colorado and San Juan Rivers deliver large amounts of total phosphorous to Lake Powell, however, much of this phosphorous is bound to fine sediments and is deposited in the deltaic sediments.
-As the elevation of Lake Powell drops, these deltaic sediments can become exposed.
-It has been hypothesized (H1) that inundation of these exposed sediments may lead to surges of SRP in Lake Powell (Wildman and Hering, 2011) potentially resulting in advection toward the dam and eventual elevated SRP in Lake Powell outflow.
-Thisis more likely to occur during winter and early spring when there is less biological uptake and inflow waters tend to flow under the Lake Powell epilimnion.
-This hypothesis suggests that the interaction of season, low lake elevation and a high inflows should lead to increased SRP, however an alternative hypothesis (H2) is that high inflow nutrient loading itself may bring high concentrations of SRP into Lake Powell (i.e., that low lake elevation may not be necessary for surges of SRP).
+As the elevation of Lake Powell drops, these deltaic sediments can become repeatedly exposed and reinundated.
+It has been hypothesized (H1) that inundation of these sediments may lead to surges of SRP flowing out of the deltas into Lake Powell (Wildman and Hering, 2011).
+Such surges potentially result in advection of the SRP toward the dam and eventually in elevated SRP in Lake Powell outflow.
+This scenario is more likely to occur during winter and early spring when there is less biological uptake of SRP within the lake and inflow waters tend to flow under the Lake Powell epilimnion.
+This hypothesis suggests that the interaction of season, low lake elevation, and high inflows should lead to increased SRP in lake waters, leading to increased SRP discharge at Glen Canyon Dam.
+However an alternative hypothesis (H2) is that high inflow nutrient loading itself may bring high concentrations of SRP into Lake Powell (i.e., that low lake elevation may not be necessary for surges of SRP).
 Distinguishing between these hypotheses is important for predicting how climate, water policy (e.g., the 2007 Interim Guidelines), or both may affect overall phosphorous cycles in Lake Powell.

+The waters of Lake Powell vary in density, both over time and with depth.
+Waters with different densities sink to different depths within the lake, resulting in density stratification.
+Lake inflows also vary in density over time.
 The interaction between the density of inflows and existing density stratification in Lake Powell determines the depth at which inflows enter the Lake Powell water column.
-Water temperature and salinity are the primary factors determining water density and both the density of the inflowing water and the density stratification within the reservoir change through time.
-We hypothesize (H3) that SRP rich waters which end up closer to the surface are less likely to contribute to increased SRP in the outflow, both because ythey are more likely to be taken up by primary producers in the light saturated surface waters of the Lake Powell ecosystem and because primary producers will elevate pH leading to increased rates of co-precipitation of SRP with calcium carbonate.
-Given the long residence time of water in Lake Powell (2-3 years), we also hypothesize (H4) that SRP concentrations in Lake Powell outflow may reflect inflow conditions over many years and not just the single prior year.
-Lastly, we hypothesize (H5) that an important factor over the last few years, and in the future, may be the continued establishment of quagga mussels, which may increase both temperature and dissolved nutrients by filtering phytoplankton and zooplankton from the water column.
+Water temperature and salinity are the primary factors determining water density, and both the density of the inflowing water and the density stratification within the reservoir change through time.
+We hypothesize (H3) that SRP rich waters which end up closer to the surface are less likely to contribute to increased SRP in the outflow, both because the SRP is more likely to be taken up by primary producers in the light-saturated surface waters (epilimnion) of the Lake Powell ecosystem and because primary producers will elevate pH in these upper waters, leading to increased rates of co-precipitation of SRP with calcium carbonate.
+Given the long residence time of water in Lake Powell (2-3 years) and its horizontal and vertical mixing dynamics, we also hypothesize (H4) that SRP concentrations in Lake Powell outflow may reflect inflow conditions over many years and not just the single prior year.
+Lastly, we hypothesize (H5) that an important factor affecting SRP concentrations in the lake and its outflow over the last few years, and in the future, may be the continued establishment of quagga mussels in the lake.
+The mussels may increase both temperature and dissolved nutrients by filtering phytoplankton and zooplankton from the water column.
 This specific hypothesis, H5, and the more general need to integrate our understanding of Lake Powell nutrient dynamics with our understanding of the CRe were identified as a priority by the 2016 fisheries PEP.